Timeline

 1. Overview #

 Timeline is, by default, located at the bottom of the Scope main window.
-As with all the other floating elements, it can be relocated and its visibility controlled in the Menu bar.
+As with all the other floating elements, it can be relocated and its visibility is controllable in the Menu bar.
 Timeline has two elements:

 2. Time Display #

-The time display shows the time where the timeline marker is currently set.
+The time display shows the exact time where the timeline marker is currently set.
+The element is dynamic, also having buttons for adjusting timeline steps:

 3. Time Selection Bar #